Everest base camp (EBC) Trek,Nepal

 Facts of the Trek

-Accommodation:- Hotel in cities /teahouse or camping in Trek
+Accommodation:- Hotel in cities / mountain lodge in Trek

 Best time to visit:- September to December / February to May